 The Undersigned hereby certifies:

-Once construction of the Development is complete, it will receive a HERS Score at or below the election made below, as evidenced by a report from a Certified RESNET Home Energy Rater who conducted an inspection of the property post-construction.
+Once construction of the Development is complete, it will receive a HERS Score at or below the election made below, as evidenced by a report from a Certified RESNET Home Energy Rater who conducted an inspection of the property.
 A random sampling of 20% of the units must be scored by the Certified RESNET Home Energy Rater.
+The RESNET Home Energy Rater must be engaged prior to loan closing and the projected scores of the units must be provided prior to loan closing.

-If the HERS Score in the report submitted with closeout documentation is higher than the range committed to at the time of the initial Application, the Owner/Developer and any Principals thereof will not be eligible to receive any further Oklahoma Homebuilder Program Funding.
+Once complete, the Borrower must provide a final report from the RESNET Home Energy Rater.
+If the HERS Score in the report submitted with closeout documentation is higher than the range committed to at the time of the initial Application, the Owner/Developer and any Principals thereof will not be eligible to receive any further Oklahoma Homebuilder Program Funding for a period of one year.

 Applicants may choose only one (1) of the following: